Google Introducing Continuous Scroll to Desktop Users

 Continuous scroll’s impact on CTR

 Organic channels are measured by the visitors they attract, not the visibility on Google’s first page (which is now eerily reminiscent of the CVS receipt received after buying a pack of gum).

 Naturally, you want to know how this change affects click-through rate.

 Judging from this analysis (opens in a new tab) on the impact of continuous scroll on mobile CTR, results ranked below the 10th position showed an increase, between .01 percentage points to .07.

 What does this mean?
 The traditional model for forecasting CTR can be thrown out the window, as lower-ranked search results will likely get more attention, and clicks.

 You’re still targeting the high-traffic driving first page, but there is great opportunity beyond ever before.

 How to optimize for continuous scroll

 As always, you want to optimize your content with the top rank in mind.
 This is where the majority of clicks will continue to land, ad eternum.

-However, continuous scroll allows searchers to sift through more results, creating opportunity for lower ranked content to be found.
-Content that accurately and concisely answers your audience’s question will be rewarded—even without top ranking position.
+However, continuous scroll allows searchers to sift through more results, creating an opportunity for lower-ranked content to be found.
+Content that accurately and concisely answers your audience’s question will be rewarded—even without top-ranking position.